-The closest branch of the DFES is located at the Duncraig Fire Station on Hepburn Avenue in Duncraig and they are responsible for suppressing fires within Shepherds Bush.
+The closest Fire and Rescue Service Station is located branch of the DFES is located at the Duncraig Fire Station on Hepburn Avenue in Duncraig and they are responsible for suppressing fires within Shepherds Bush.
 The Western Australia Police are responsible for the evacuation of residents and visitors, if required.